setuc/AIND-Isolation/research_review.md

 The main AI lesson  learned from this event is that in some domains human creativity, intuition, and reasoning ability can be compensated for or even be surpassed by brute-force search requiring only simple evaluation functions.
-Unfortunately, this insight does not help much when it comes to solving much harder decision problems than chess for which full-width search is infeasible or simple heuristics do not work.
+Unfortunately, this insight does not help much when it comes to solving much harder decision problems than chess for which full-width search is infeasible or simple heuristics do not work [1].
 The IBM team had to make decisions for which there was no prior.

+###Additional References
+[1] Michael Buro, Improving heuristic mini-max search by supervised learning, Artificial Intelligence, Volume 134, Issue 1, 2002, Pages 85-99, ISSN 0004-3702, http://dx.doi.org/10.1016/S0004-3702(01)00093-5.